 Lets take a look inside…………

-Available in a family floorplan, this configuration features two/three bunks beds for the kids or other guests.
+The family 5.5m or 6m configuration features two/three bunks beds for the kids or other guests.
 Bunks are fitted in conjunction with the electric lift up bed over the lounge, which gives ample dining room for everyone.